JEFH507/org-chart-goose-orchestrator/docs/implementation/c1-docker-goose-image.md

 ### 4. No Keyring in Docker Ubuntu
 - Keyring libraries don't work properly in Ubuntu containers
 - Environment variables are the proper solution
-- Goose supports this via api_key_env configuration
+- goose supports this via api_key_env configuration

 ---